tyler1836/my_portfolio/README.md

 # Start of my portfolio webpage
-# Some CSS stylings
-# Link to the first project RUN-BUDDY
+## Link to projects
+- First project Run buddy
+- Second project air quality api site
+- Will add more projects as completed
-# Added some personal pictures for background about me
+### Added some personal pictures for background about me
-# Will add projects as they are completed into figure tags
-# Link to my github in my contact info
+### Link to my github in my contact info
-# Will add email reference link at later date
+### Will add email reference link at later date